robinhowlett/robinhowlett.github.com/source/_posts/2015-03-19-custom-jackson-polymorphic-deserialization-without-type-metadata.markdown

 categories:
 ---

 At [SportsLabs](http://sportslabs.com) we regularly encounter proprietary, non-standard APIs and formats.
-Our job is to integrate with these APIs, normalize them, and distribute the data is web- and mobile-friendly web services.
+Our job is to integrate with these APIs, normalize them, and distribute the data in web- and mobile-friendly web services.

 One of the scenarios we often encounter is a provider supplying multiple resource JSON-based APIs that share a lot of the same data in their responses, but without any particular field dedicated to identying the type of the resource e.g.